Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "A hell-bitch?"

-"That...didn't translate."
+"That... didn't translate."

 She relaxed.
 He had clearly gone to a lot of trouble to catch up, the least she could do was hear him out.

 "I wasn't being kind about her."

-"I...guessed...As much.
+"I... guessed...
+As much.
 Whew."
 He straightened up, still breathing heavily but clearly more in control again now.

 "What do you want, Golron?"